Frequently Asked Questions About Therapy At Montgomery County Counseling Center

 According to the Federal No Surprises Act of 2022, you have a right to receive a Good Faith Estimate for how much your medical care will cost.

 A: YES!
 We have options for both online therapy and in-person therapy.
-We offer online therapy for individuals residing in Maryland and Washington DC.
+Online therapy can only be provided by a clinician who is licensed in the state where you are physically located.

 Q: How long will counseling take?